Jumbo Vs. Conventional Loans: Is There A Difference?

 Are jumbo loan rates always higher than conforming loans?

-Having a jumbo loan doesn’t mean you will automatically "get" a high interest rate.
-In fact, lenders are often more competitive with their jumbo mortgage rates than conventional loan interest rates.
-Your credit score, down payment amount, debt-to-income ratio and earnings will actually have a bigger impact on your rate than the loan amount you take out.
+Getting a jumbo loan doesn’t automatically mean paying a high interest rate.
+Lenders are often more competitive with jumbo mortgage rates than conventional loan interest rates.
+Your credit score, down payment, DTI and income will have a bigger impact on your rate than the size of the loan.

 How can I avoid a jumbo loan?